AndrewChild/The-Garden-Guidebook/README.md

 # ToDo:
 ## Things that can be done at home
-- add map for garden cliffs
 - Draw topo for cabbage patch
 - write descriptions for placeholder routes (9 left)
-- Other areas section is hard to read
 - populate landing page website

 ## Things that I'm not sure if I should add
 - Consider adding a master codex of routes and their aliases
 - Essay/Flavor text inserts
-  - Origins of the Heirloom Project
-  - Fight Club Club
   - Ethics of developing the Methlab prow
   - Who is E?
   - Other berned